 - Do you use your garage as a workspace for hobbies?

-- Do you keep any animals or pets in your garage?
+- Do you keep animals or pets in your garage?

-- Are you planning on selling your home within the next 10 years?
+- Are you planning to sell your home within the next 10 years?

 If you answered YES to two or more of the above questions, an insulated garage door is the best option for you.